Hylomorphism: Substantial form, accidental form, and prime matter

 Medieval philosophers who used Aristotelian concepts frequently distinguished between substantial forms and accidental forms.
 A substance necessarily possesses at least one substantial form.
 It may also possess a variety of accidental forms.
 For Aristotle, a "substance" (ousia) is an individual thing—for example, an individual man or an individual horse.
 Within every physical substance, the substantial form determines what kind of thing the physical substance is by actualizing prime matter as individualized by the causes of that thing's coming to be.
 For instance, the chick comes to be when the substantial form of chickens actualizes the hen's egg and that actualization is possible insofar as that egg is in potency to being actualized both as a chicken due to the receptivity of its prime matter to the substantial form of chickens and into a chick with certain colored feathers due to the individualization of the egg given by its parents.
 So while the individualized matter determines individualized properties, the substantial form determines essential properties.
-The substantial form of substance S consists of S's essence and its essential properties (the properties that S needs in order to be the kind of substance that S is).
-Substantial change destroys the ability of a substantial form to actualize individualized prime matter without affecting prime matter's ability to be actualized by a new substantial form.
-When the wolf eats the chick, the chick's rearranged matter becomes part of the wolf and animated by the wolf's substantial form.
+The substantial form of a substance S consists of its essence and essential properties (the properties that S needs in order to be the kind of substance that S is).
+Substantial change destroys the ability of a substantial form to actualize individualized prime matter without affecting prime matter's ability to be actualized by a new substantial form; e.g., when the wolf eats the chick, the chick's rearranged matter becomes part of the wolf, and is thence animated by the wolf's substantial form.

-In contrast, S's accidental forms are S's non-essential properties, properties that S can lose or gain without changing into a different kind of substance.
-The chick can lose its feathers due to parasites without ceasing to be an individual chicken.
+In contrast, the accidental forms of S are its non-essential properties—properties that S can lose or gain without changing into a different kind of substance: the chick can lose its feathers (due to, e.g., parasites or the like) without ceasing to be an individual chicken.